 Telephone: (916) 631-7085

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely SRS would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Complaints against States Recovery Systems commonly cite problems resulting from disputes about the validity of debts and the accuracy of information reported to the credit reporting agencies.
 In October 2015, a complainant indicated she had received “an invoice in the mail from SRS stating that she owed a balance of $1,537.73.”
 However, she also stated that the original creditor had “never contacted her regarding any balances owed.”
 She stated that “upon receipt… of the collection letter, she contacted SRS and informed them that she did not owe the bill and had never been contacted in any way, shape or form by” the original creditor regarding an outstanding balance.
 Allegedly, the SRS representative she spoke with “refused to provide her name and easily became argumentative when the complainant requested validation of the debt,” instead merely telling the complainant, “‘You just owe the debt.’”
 The complainant insisted that she is not responsible for any delinquencies and that she “withdrew from her coursework in accordance with the university’s policy and had never been made aware that there is a debt owed.”
 Furthermore, she “currently has her student loan payments electronically deducted from her bank account each month and…is in good standing.”
 The complainant concluded by stating that she is “suspicious that this is a scam; requested …verification of the debt; and in the event that SRS cannot or will not verify the debt, …expects them to cease contact…and… not erroneously report to the credit bureaus.”